martinerko/page-analyzer/README.md

 - Inline Scripts
 - Languages
 - H37 - Using alt attributes on img elements
+- .... see source code please

 ## History
 Horror code.
-This is one of my very very old projects.
+This is one of my (ainthek) very very old projects.
+Was supporting also IE 5,6,7 in the dark ages (not all history committed here).
-Some of the code looks like it looks like since this seemed to run in IS 7 (or maybe even IE6) once.

 ## Future
 Rewrite, reuse other algorithms, and add more detections, support node.js server side usage as well.